Campus Police Authority and Jurisdiction

 Federal and state laws prohibit the use of illegal drugs.
 Students are expected to know about drugs and the law.
 If you are concerned about drugs or their usage, the Student Affairs staff would be glad to discuss the legal and psychological aspects of drug usage.

 Possession, sale, use, transfer, purchase or delivery of illegal drugs and/or drug paraphernalia on campus is prohibited.
+This prohibition includes all forms of medical marijuana.
 Violations of this University policy can result in dismissal from the University.
 Students may be referred to county and state assistance agencies for misuse of drugs.

 As required by the Federal "Drug-Free Work Place Act of 1988," P.L.
 100-690, 120 STAT 4304 et seq, the Lock Haven University of the State System of Higher Education, Commonwealth of Pennsylvania, hereby declares as its policy that the unlawful manufacture, distribution, dispensation, possession or use of a controlled substance is prohibited at any work place under the authority of the Board of Governors.
 Any employee violating the policy will be referred to the Commonwealth's employee assistance program and/or disciplined, in an appropriate manner, up to and including termination.
 Discipline, when appropriate, shall be taken under relevant provisions of collective bargaining agreements, Civil Service Policy or the System's Merit Principle Policy.